 Some of the ways which can significantly contribute in promoting mental health are specific programmes for children and early childhood support, women empowerment, social support to elderly and specific targeted groups who are more vulnerable to mental health issues like disaster victims, migrants, minorities, etc. Schools, universities and offices should come up stress reducing activities and events.
 In addition, nutrition also plays a significant role in promoting cognitive health and overall mental well-being.

-(Also Read: World Mental Health Day 2020: Foods To Eat And Diet Tips From Experts)
+(Also Read: World Mental Health Day 2022: Foods To Help Teenagers Stay Mentally Healthy)

 Let us discuss some of the nutrients which play a key role in keeping our mental health strong.